Pulsar PG7750BCO - 6250/7750W Dual Fuel Generator With Electric Start

 The following charts are provided to give you an idea of how some of the key specs of the Pulsar PG7750BCO compare to dual fuel generators of similar power (between 5500 and 6500 W).

-- With its weight of 176.6 lbs, the Pulsar PG7750BCO is one of the heavier dual fuel generators in the 5500-6500 rated wattage category.
-If you are concerned by weight, one of the champions in the above-mentioned power range is the Pulsar PGDA70BiSCO, with a dry weight of just 118 pounds.
+- Weighing in at 176.6 lbs, the Pulsar PG7750BCO is one of the heavier dual fuel generators available in the 5500-6500 rated wattage segment.
+If weight is your top priority, one of the champions in this power category is the Pulsar PGDA70BiSCO, weighing just 118 pounds.

 Price comparison